Friday, January 22, 2021

 "It's a special kind of scarf," Mariah corrected.
 "It's for older girls and ladies to wear, not boys."

 "That's interesting," Pippa said, "and it's pretty.
-Hey, I know where there's a mirror," she added.
+Hey, I know where there's a small mirror," she added.

 Then Pippa ran off, returning after a couple of minutes with the small mirror she remembered when she had looked through the drawers and cabinets in the other bathroom.
 "Here," she said after she climbed up to where they were.
 "Try this."

 "Are you dressing up for a costume party?"
-Pippa asked as Mariah looked to see how she looked from the back.
+Pippa asked as Mariah turned her head from side to side to see how she looked from the back.

 "No," Mariah replied.
 "I just wanted to see how I would look in a hijab.
 You see, real human girls who believe the way I do and go to the mosque (MOSK) to worship on Fridays can wear a hijab when they get old enough if they want."